algosup/2022-Project-Artificial-Intelligence-Group-B/Documents/Technical.md

 ````

 ````
-#Training of the model for 10 epochs
+#Training the model for 10 epochs
 model = train_and_test(model, 10)
 ````